Houston Astros sign stealing scandal: MLB investigation report and discipline

 The investigation found that Hinch did not approve of the use of the replay monitor in this manner, and even destroyed it on two occasions.
 However, he did allow it to continue through the team's run to the 2017 World Series.
-Manfred harshly criticized him for this, saying that since the manager is responsible for directly supervising the players and coaches, there was "no justification for Hinch's failure to act".
+Manfred harshly criticized him for this, saying that since the manager is the direct supervisor of the players and coaches, there was "no justification for Hinch's failure to act".
 Although Hinch regretted his failure to act, Manfred said that he had to hold him responsible for it.

 No players were punished because they had been given immunity by MLB in exchange for their cooperation with the investigation.
 MLB reportedly made the immunity deal with players because it believed it would not win grievances from the players union if it attempted to discipline players.
 In his report, Manfred said it was "difficult and impractical" to determine degrees of culpability by players due to the sheer number of players involved.
 He placed primary responsibility on Luhnow and Hinch, saying that the general manager and field manager are responsible for "ensuring that the players both understand the rules and adhere to them".
 If Luhnow and Hinch committed further "material violations" of baseball rules, they will be permanently banned from baseball.
 Additionally, Luhnow was required to undergo "management/leadership training" while suspended.

+Subsequent reporting has revealed that of the approximately half the team that came to bat (pitchers did not hit in American League ballparks), there were four players who reportedly instructed teammates not to inform them of which pitch was coming: Jose Altuve, Brian McCann, Tony Kemp, and Josh Reddick.